 Traditional Project Manager vs. Sustainable Project Manager

-The prior mentioned definition and characteristics are broad and overarching.
-But how do the responsibilities, activities and approaches of a sustainable project manager differ from their traditional counterparts?
+The definition and characteristics we’ve outlined are broad and overarching.
+So, how do the responsibilities, activities and approaches of a sustainable project manager differ from a traditional PM?
 How does applying sustainability philosophies actually impact the day to day activities of project managers?

 Why should you become a certified sustainable project manager?